csse374project/project/README.md

 Milestone 5:
 Design was overhauled during this milestone.
 Our object representations of the classes now store their information using decorations.
 Information about the class's methods and fields are stored in the base UML class.
 Any further patterns detected are represented with decorators.
 These decorators are responsible for printing their necessary output to GraphViz

 Our decorator detection is implemented by searching over our representation of the classes and adding additional decorators where necessary.
+The adaptor detection is done by creating a new visitor to ensure that the store instance of the adaptee is used in each method.
+Once this is done, a decorator is added to the appropriate class representation.
+An additional class was then created to check the class representations, after parsing the java classes, and modify the appropriate modifiers to add the stereotypes.

 #Responsibilities:
 Milestone 1: